chaosium43/Moose-Tower-Defense/README.md

+This was a game I made for my Grade 12 Computer Science ISU.
+It is inspired by Bloons Tower Defense 5, and plays similarly albeit with a couple modifications.

 KNOWN BUGS:
 Sometimes, the 4-0 Fire Tower upgrade's laser doesn't disappear at the end of a round.
 Not sure why that happens.
 Also, there seems to be lag when you start a new game after one has already been played.
 I'm guessing